 Changing the password was a bit harder than I expected.
 It always said my passwords did not match.
-Of course, what makes me smile is I copy and pasted the password.
+Of course, what makes me smile is I copied and pasted the password.
 Turns out the issue was I had a special character in the password.
 So use only numbers, letters, upper case letters, and punctuation.
 This is still correct for 1.8.1 and 2.0.1 but not sure if it is still true in 2.6 as I just used the same password as in older versions.

 Now, I want to add Runecast to my vSphere Web Client.
 Lets do that before we do an analyze.

 So back into Settings if you left, and on the vCenter Connection screen you can see an Edit button.
 Select it.